Gordmans

-Gordmans (stylized as gordmans) was a retailer founded in Omaha, Nebraska.
+Gordmans was an American retailer founded in Omaha, Nebraska.
 The chain is owned by BrandX as of May 2022.
 In 2019, Stage Stores began converting other retail chains it owned into Gordmans stores, with the goal of having 700 Gordmans stores in 42 states by the end of 2020.
 In May 2020, Stage Stores filed for Chapter 11 bankruptcy and began liquidating its stores.
 Although a buyer for Stage could have prevented liquidation, Stage later announced that they would proceed with going out of business sales at all locations.

 History

-Richman-Gordman
+Richman-Gordmans

 The company's origins date back to the early 20th century when Sam Richman opened a small clothing store in Omaha in 1915.
 Richman's Outfitters to the Family occupied a small storefront at 16th and Chicago in downtown Omaha.
 Dan Gordman joined Richman as a full partner in the business and married his daughter Esther.
 After several years, the business grew to occupy the entire building at 16th and Chicago.
-In 1948, a second store was opened in South Omaha, Nebraska and Gordman purchased Richman's remaining interest in the company, and changed the name to Richman Gordman.
+In 1948, a second store was opened in South Omaha, Nebraska, and Gordman purchased Richman's remaining interest in the company, and changed the name to Richman Gordman.

 During the 1960s, Gordman's sons and nephew joined the business and positioned the company for more aggressive expansion.
 In the early 1970s, the company expanded beyond Nebraska.
-Richman Gordman opened two stores in Des Moines, Iowa followed by another location in Topeka, Kansas.
-Its 10th store opened in Grand Island, Nebraska in 1974.
+Richman Gordman opened two stores in Des Moines, Iowa, followed by another location in Topeka, Kansas.
+Its 10th store opened in Grand Island, Nebraska, in 1974.
 Gordman was among the first to incorporate central checkouts, shopping carts, and self-service shoes to Omaha and was also one of the first stores to be open on Sundays.